 In case of a rejection, according to article (117), chapter 4 of Decree 770 (2005), the exporter or importer may appeal the final inspection results no later than one week from the date of rejection.
-The concerned party shall file an appeal to the Appeal Committee Secretariat.
+The concerned party shall file an appeal to MTS to present in front of the appeal committee.
 The appeal shall be accompanied by a nominal deposit, which shall be reimbursed if the appeal is accepted.

-The committee shall decide whether to accept the results of the final inspection, or to amend the results, or annul them.
+The committee shall decide whether to accept the results of the final inspection, to amend the results, or to annul them.
 They can also authorize a re-inspection of the consignment or allow for treatment.
 If the former is applied, then the committee shall name a specialized inspection laboratory to re-inspect the consignment and allow the complainant the chance to attend the inspection procedures.
 The committee's results shall be deemed final and may not be contested.